TomPace101/nanopore_diffusion/notes.md

 _ISSUE_ the data folder structure, and how different attributes specify different parts of it, can be confusing
 - The input yaml file's own name defines the basename.
   Maybe that feature should be removed, requiring the basename to be specified.
+  And call it something more specific, like "basefolder".
 - "meshname" is used to compute filenames.
   Maybe instead the file names themselves should be listed.
   I already had some discussion about this under the notes on pathlib.Path below.